-As applied to my teaching in Thailand, extra-curricular activities include those sports and scholastic competitions, artistic personal and group expressions, and acts of public service work which are conducted outside of the classroom.
+As applied to my teaching in Thailand, extra-curricular activities include those sports and scholastic competitions, artistic person and group expressions, and acts of public service work that are conducted outside of the classroom.
 In the Catholic all-girls elementary and secondary school where I taught, students were fortunate to have the opportunity to participate in the following extra-curricular activities:

 1. Music and Marching Band

 Starting in the first grade, students have the chance to learn how to play traditional Thai musical instruments such as the sueng, a plucked lute; the khim, a hammered dulcimer; and the taphon, a sacred barrel drum.
-During the visits of important guests to the school, these students are given the opportunity to showcase their talents.
+During the visits of important guests to the school, these students are allowed to showcase their talents.

 Beginning in the sixth grade, all students with talent in percussion and wind instruments are invited to join the school marching band.
 Every morning, selected members of the band play the national anthem and showcase their talents playing trombones, clarinets, saxophones, flutes, and drums in activities for Sports Day, Christmas, national holidays, and visits of guests to the school.